bookingactivities/booking-activities/readme.txt

 == Changelog ==

 = 1.15.6 =
+* Fix - Error when switching booking group status to refunded from the backend
+* Fix - Calendar navigated to incorrect date when loaded with a picked events
 * Dev - Compare datetimes directly instead of using mySQL UNIX_TIMESTAMP and CONVERT_TZ functions
 * Dev - Calendar dates are no longer restricted between 1970-01-01 and 2037-12-31
 * Dev - Allow half-bounded intervals when retrieving events and groups
+* Dev - Refactor bookacti_validate_booking_form function and hook (rename to bookacti_validate_picked_events and new parameters)
+* Dev - Refactor bookacti_validate_booking_form_picked_event hook (rename to bookacti_validate_picked_event and new parameters)
+* Dev - bookacti_allow_multiple_bookings hook parameters have changed
+* Dev - Add form fields checks and hooks before and after rescheduling a booking (standardize process, like booking form and WC add to cart)
+* Dev - Add form fields checks, and do not process bookacti_validate_picked_events twice while adding a WC product to cart from a calendar
+* Dev - Standardize the status change functions code between groups and single bookings

 = 1.15.5 - 2022/11/24 =
 * Tweak - Remove useless checkbox column in list tables and standardize CSS